d-plaindoux/hpas/README.md

 Functional paradigm deeply drives the design with a taste of OO for encapsulation and chaining methods which mimics infix operators like Haskell monad `>>=`.

+Since such ADT provides traditional map, flapmap etc. functions a DSL perspective is also given in order to increase the code readability.

 ## A taste of HiPeAS

 ### Synchronous data types